andiweli/hexflow-covers/README.md

-# HexFlow Covers, Backgrounds and Music
+# Covers, Backgrounds and Music for RetroFlow/ HexFlow Launcher
-Cover images, background pictures and background music for HexFlow-Launcher.<br>
+Cover images, background pictures and background music for RetroFlow- and HexFlow-Launcher.<br>
 **The most complete collection of PSVita/PSP/PS1/Homebrew covers available for [RetroFlow-Launcher](https://github.com/jimbob4000/RetroFlow-Launcher) and the original [HexFlow-Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher).**

 ## Latest News